Darius Defoe

-Darius Defoe (born 14 November 1984) is a British basketball player.
+Darius Defoe (born 14 November 1984) is a retired British basketball player.
 Defoe is a power forward, who is able to play in the centre.
-Since 2005, Defoe is a member of the Newcastle Eagles.
+From September 2005 until his retirement from playing in May 2026, Defoe was a member of the Newcastle Eagles.

 Early years

-Defoe attended St. David & St. Katharine School (now known as Greig City Academy) in Haringey, North London and is a graduate of the Hackney Community College Basketball Academy Programme.
+Defoe attended St. David & St. Katharine School (now known as Greig City Academy) in Haringey, north London and is a graduate of the Hackney Community College Basketball Academy Programme.
 He currently plays for the Newcastle Eagles in the British Basketball League.
 Defoe has played with the Eagles since the 2004-2005 Season.

 Professional career

 Newcastle Eagles

 As at 20 March 2011 the official British Basketball League website shows that Defoe has made 217 appearances for Newcastle Eagles and has an 8.81 Points Per Game Average, a 5.24 Rebounds Per Game Average and a 0.62 Assists Per Game Average.

 2004-2005

 Defoe joined Newcastle Eagles in 2004 from Hackney White Heat.
 He made his debut on 1 October 2004 against the Scottish Rocks.
 In his debut season of Professional Basketball, Defoe played 40 games, playing 521 minutes, while recording averages of 4.80 Points Per Game and 3.33 Rebounds Per Game.
 In this season Defoe picked up a BBL Trophy winners medal and a British Basketball League Play-Off winners medal.